Aribababa/Sistemas-Operativos/README.md

 <i>GPIO_driver.c</i></br>
 This file is the char driver that initialize</br>
 <i> test.c</i></br>
-Contains a vasic test for teh driver we made.</br>
+Contains a basic test for teh driver we made.</br>

 <b>Motivation</b>